mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-ip_bindings.en.md

         - '2a00:dead:beef::abc:443:443'
 ```

-To apply your changes, run `docker-compose down` followed by `docker-compose up -d`.
+To apply your changes, run `docker compose down` followed by `docker compose up -d`.